Intervals Developers

 Endpoints

-GETYour organizationGETAll eventsGETRetrieve an eventPOSTCreate an eventGETAll registrationsPOSTRegister a participantGETAll recurrencesGETAll groupsGETRetrieve a groupGETEvents in a group
+GETYour organizationGETAll eventsGETRetrieve an eventPOSTCreate an eventGETAll registrationsPOSTRegister a participantGETAll recurrencesGETAll collectionsGETRetrieve a collectionGETEvents in a collection

 Changelog